top of page

 bubbles of yeast fermentation made by CO2, which also aerates bread

-Primary steps include:
+Primary steps are:

 • Reduction of Acetaldehyde to Ethanol: Acetaldehyde is then reduced to ethanol by the enzyme alcohol dehydrogenase, which requires the coenzyme NADH produced during glycolysis.
 This step is vital as it regenerates NAD+, allowing glycolysis to continue and produce energy even in anaerobic conditions.